chargehound/chargehound-slate/source/includes/_integration.md

 ## Getting started

 Before you can use the Chargehound API, you will need your API keys.
-Your API keys can be found on the [team settings page](https://www.chargehound.com/team) in the "View API keys" section.
+Your API keys can be found on the [settings page](https://www.chargehound.com/dashboard/settings/api) in the "View API keys" section.

 In order to submit a dispute you will also need to specify the template to use.
 Templates are referenced by an ID.
 You can see a list of your organization's templates and their IDs on the [templates page](https://www.chargehound.com/templates).